ShivanKaul/star-spec/draft-dss-star.md

 --- abstract

 Servers often need to collect data from clients that can be privacy-sensitive if the server is able to associate the collected data with a particular user.
-In this document we describe STAR, an efficient and secure threshold aggregation protocol for collecting measurements from clients by an untrusted Aggregation Server, while maintaining K-anonymity guarantees.
+In this document we describe STAR, an efficient and secure threshold aggregation protocol for collecting measurements from clients by an untrusted aggregation server, while maintaining K-anonymity guarantees.

 --- middle